 the musical based on the life of New York’s legendary and beloved mayor, Fiorello LaGuardia.
 He won a Grammy award for “She Loves Me,” a New York Drama Critics award and a gold record for “Fiddler on the Roof,” (which is also being honored this evening); all with music by Jerry Bock.
 He also collaborated with Bock on the scores for the musicals, “The Body Beautiful,” Tenderloin,” “The Apple Tree” and “The Rothschilds,” and with Richard Rodgers on “Rex.”

 Harnick also did the English Adaptation of Joseph Demy’s French text for Joseph Papp’s production of “The Umbrellas of Cherbourg,” with music by Michel Legrand (who is being inducted into the Songwriters Hall of Fame this evening).
 Harnick is well known as a translator and adaptor, with works commissioned by The New York State Theater, The Mark Taper Forum, The Metropolitan Opera, The Houston Grand Opera and The Bach Aria Group.

 He was also represented with lyrics on the popular gold record-winning children’s album, “Free to Be You and Me,” and has written theme lyrics for the films, “The Heartbreak Kid,” and “Blame It on Rio.”
 He also received an Emmy nomination for his lyrics for the theme song of “The Way We Were.”

-Harnick is a member of the Dramatists Guild, The Songwriters Guild of America, and was inducted several years ago into The Songwriters Hall of Fame.
+Harnick was a member of the Dramatists Guild, The Songwriters Guild of America, and was inducted in 1972 into The Songwriters Hall of Fame.